 Where websites have a restricted set of abilities, hybrid and native applications win.
 These restrictions are borne by browser, effectively taking it away from the mobile operating system.
 Recent developments with mobile browsers have uncovered more device capabilities through HTML5 such as the camera, geolocation, and others.

 However, these advancements are not enough since the support for advanced functionality is quite limited.
 It’s often affirmed that native is best suited for applications where graphics performance is paramount.
 That specified, a number of solutions for hybrid mobile applications exist.
 These include HTML5 Canvas and WebGL, both of which are well-suited for building applications like games.

 Last but not the least, it’s important to recognize that hybrid isn’t the be-all and end-all approach for mobile application development.
 In fact, with hybrid, you can find yourself targeting the features of a mobile platform only to discover that they’re inaccessible because the plug-ins for them are out-of-date and unreliable.

-These and other questions are worth asking before embarking upon development of a mobile application.
-Hybrid Mobile App does present cutting edge by reducing cost of development across multiple platform, when developed across multiple platforms (iOS, Android, etc.)., the same HTML components can be used for different mobile OS.
+These and other questions are worth asking before embarking upon the development of a mobile application.
+Hybrid Mobile App does present cutting edge by reducing cost of development across multiple platforms, when developed across multiple platforms (iOS, Android, etc.)., the same HTML components can be used for different mobile OS.
 This significantly reduces development costs and effort.
 Also, a hybrid app can fully utilize all the features available in the smart device and it combines the best of both worlds by offering its full variety of features and content.